Sneha1795/LectureLens/README.md

 # LectureLens

-LectureLens is a web-based application that helps students revise lectures efficiently by converting lecture videos or audio into readable transcripts and concise summaries.
+LectureLens is a web application that converts lecture audio/video into transcripts, summaries, and structured study notes — helping students revise more efficiently.

 ## Features
-- Converts lecture audio/video into text transcripts
+- Converts lecture audio/video into timestamped transcripts
 - Generates concise summaries for quick revision
+- Keyword extraction linked to transcript timestamps for navigation
 - Chatbot to interact with lecture content
 - Quiz feature to test understanding
+- Export notes as a Word document for offline access

 ## Tech Stack
-- Frontend: React.js
-- Backend: Node.js
-- APIs: Speech-to-Text API, NLP APIs
-- Language: JavaScript
+- **Frontend:** React.js, Tailwind CSS
+- **Backend:** FastAPI, Python
+- **APIs:** Groq API (Whisper for speech-to-text, LLaMA for summarization)
+- **NLP:** YAKE keyword extraction